 During the next five years or so, Bill would come to town periodically on business, and we brothers would have a nice get-together.
 Jon would travel down from up in the Silicon Valley, where he lived at the time, and we'd get together at Erle's place.
 Erle was married to Paula then, and they had two girls of their own.

-With Lydia by my side, my family bonds strengthened exponentially on both sides.
+With Wifey by my side, my family bonds strengthened exponentially on both sides.
 Jon invited Dad to come live in his neck of the woods, the greater Raleigh area in North Carolina, which brought our families into close contact.
-Not long afterwards, Lydia's wonderful mother Frances came to live with us.
-Bill became an invaluable resource to us in our efforts to keep Frances in good health, constantly passing along the latest information on nutrition and medical matters from his extensive connections within the health care industry.
-Though he was thousands of miles away, and though they were not to meet him in person for several years to come, both Lydia and Frances quickly came to think of Bill as a member of our immediate family, for that is always how he treated them.
+Not long afterwards, Wifey's wonderful mother came to live with us.
+Bill became an invaluable resource to us in our efforts to keep Wifey's mother in good health, constantly passing along the latest information on nutrition and medical matters from his extensive connections within the health care industry.
+Though he was thousands of miles away, and though they were not to meet him in person for several years to come, both Wifey and her mother quickly came to think of Bill as a member of our immediate family, for that is always how he treated them.
 How cool is that?

 Soon enough, Uncle Ernest came back into our lives in a big way.
 Though he was entering his eighties, Ernest was still quite active, running the family electrical-contracting business that his father had started back in 1935, and which was by that time the oldest family-owned business in San Jose.
 But he had gotten to the point where he needed our assistance, mainly to help fight off a succession of unscrupulous foremen who, in consideration of Ernest's advanced age, saw Kesling Electric as a juicy takeover target.
 The capers we pulled together were the stuff of legend.